String of Watermelons Plant (Senecio herreanus) Care Indoors, Propagation, problems and Solutions

 How to propagate String of Watermelons Plant from stem cuttings

-Take 3-5 in. of stem cuttings from a healthy String of Watermelons Plant and allow the cuttings to dry (callus) for about 7 days.
+Take 3-5 inches of stem cuttings from a healthy String of Watermelons Plant and allow the cuttings to dry (callus) for about 7 days.

 Lay the stems on moist free-draining soil and lightly press the stems into the soil at the nodes.